Here at TaxoPress, our plugins allow you to manage Categories, Tags, and all your WordPress taxonomy terms.

 On most WordPress themes, the Categories will be immediately visible on your posts.
 The location of the Categories will change depending on your theme.
 This screenshot below shows where Categories appear in the “Twenty Twenty-Three” theme.

 This next screenshot shows how Categories appear in the “Twenty Twenty-One” theme.
 In this example, the Categories are now on the right side of the post and the “Categorized as” text is added before the terms.
+In another post, we explained how to all the ways you can display Categories on your site.

 The difference between Categories and Tags